What does the ICRC do in Northern Ireland?

 How is the ICRC’s work in Northern Ireland funded?

 To fund its work globally, the ICRC relies on the generous support of its donors, principally governments, national Red Cross and Red Crescent societies, and supra-national organizations such as the European Commission.
-The ICRC’s overall budget for its operations in Britain and Northern Ireland in 2012 and its expenditure in 2011 can be found online.
+The ICRC’s overall budget for its operations in Britain and Northern Ireland in 2012 and its expenditure in 2012 can be found online here.

 How can I contact the ICRC office in Belfast?